micro-lc/element-composer/README.md

 ### Start the project

-In order to try `microlc` on your machine with mocked configurations, you have to execute only the `dev` script, using the following command:
+In order to try `micro-lc-element-composer` on your machine with mocked configurations, you have to execute only the `dev` script, using the following command:

 ```shell
 yarn dev